Tactical fire support at 6kg

 Loitering munitions have their place, however it’s a different platform to Cerberus GL.
 If your only goal of squad and platoon level fire support is weight minimisation, then utilise a loitering munition every time.
 However, Cerberus GL offers four advantages over such devices.

 Firstly, cost.
 A loitering munition consumes its airframe, flight computer and optics etc when it explodes on the target.
 Cerberus GL fires standard 40mm grenades; a few orders of magnitude lower costs per shot.
-There are also three grenades to use if the armament is a 3GL, Defendtex unit.
+There are also multiple grenades to use if the armament is a multishot grenade launcher.

 Secondly, Cerberus GL provides persistent ISR and battle damage assessment after firing.
 Loitering munitions (almost by definition) cannot.

 Thirdly, speed of effector.
 Loitering munitions are at best subsonic fixed-wing aircraft, with a top speed of perhaps 40 m/s.
 A standard HE 40mm grenade has a muzzle velocity of approximately double this at 76 m/s.
 For targets of opportunity, Cerberus can quickly aim and fire a high speed round.

 Finally, operation flexibility is far superior with Cerberus.
 Shotguns, net-guns, micro-munitions etc could all be fitted, let alone the range of 40mm grenade types available (HE, smoke, IR, flash, CS etc).
 This means that the right armament is chosen for the right mission.